carpentries-incubator/ml4bio-workshop/_episodes/03-evaluating-model.md

 - Choose the appropriate evaluation metric for a particular machine learning problem
 - Derive the definitions of popular evaluation metrics
 keypoints:
-- The choice of evaluation metric depends on what the data's class composition is, and what we want the model to succeed at.
+- The choice of evaluation metric depends on the relative proportions of different classes in the data, and what we want the model to succeed at.
 - Comparing performance on the validation set with the right metric is an effective way to select a classifier and hyperparameter settings.
 mathjax: true
 ---